Convenience Stores: How To Sell Your New Product To C-Store Retailers and Distributors

-A method that I used to sell millions of units in the first year to thousands of c-stores was by picking up the phone and calling the retail buyers directly.
+An oldschool method that I used to sell millions of units in the first year to thousands of c-stores was by picking up the phone and calling the retail buyers directly.

 Click here if you would like to sell your new product to thousands of c-stores at a Tradeshow